willowell/advent-of-code/advent-of-code-scala/README.md

 The solutions are all under `/src/solutions/`, organized by year.

+Check [the progress chart](./PROGRESS.md) to see how many days I've completed.

+Please also take a look [at the credits for this project](./CREDITS.md).

 ## How to run the solutions

 Each day file is its own program entry.
 The `/src/core/` directory is a common library does not contain any program entrypoints.